LucasAschenbach/advanced_navigator/README.md

 );
 ```

 > **Important:** Always be sure to **assign a restorable key to every page** before adding it to the page stack.
-Otherwise, there will be issues with *path navigations* as the navigator won't be able to tell which pages have already been in the page stack and which need to be transitioned into viewport.
+Otherwise, there will be issues with *path navigation* operations as the navigator won't be able to tell which pages have already been in the page stack before the request and which need to be transitioned into viewport.

 #### Routes